Ampitiya

-Ampitiya (අම්පිටිය) is a suburb of Kandy, Sri Lanka.
+Ampitiya (අම්පිටිය) is a suburb of the city of Kandy, Sri Lanka.
 It is located within the country's Central Province.

+Ampitiya is approximately 3 miles from the Kandy city centre.

 Ampitiya is administratively divided into the two sections of Ampitiya north and Ampitiya South.

 Points of interest

 Divurum Bodhi Viharaya is a well known Buddhist temple located in Ampitiya.